 It is easy to get lost in the numerous sauces and dips that the Middle Eastern and Mediterranean cuisine has to offer.
-They can be eaten on their own, used as ingredients in creating a whole new dish or eaten with bread or chips.
+They can be eaten on their own, used as ingredients in creating a whole new dish or eaten with bbq meats, fish, bread or chips.
 Let’s break down 5 that you should try.

 This creamy sauce made from sesame seeds has gained recognition world over for its versatility.
 It can be used in the making of hummus, as a sauce for falafel, it can be used in making baba ganoush and as a salad dressing.
+It goes particulary well with barbecue beef dishes, seafood & Chicken

 One of the reasons it fits so well with other dishes is that it is savory rather than sweet.

-Toum/ Garlic sauce
+Garlic sauce (Toum)

 To make it at home, all you need is fresh garlic, oil, salt and lemon juice.
 You might opt to grind it by hand but a food processor will work just as fine.
 Add the oil and lemon juice last, in small measures at a time.
 This will ensure that the mix is just right and that you arrive at the consistency you desire.
 Some chefs advise using a mildly flavored oil like canola oil so that there is no competition between the garlic and the oil.

-Zhoug can be eaten with just about everything.
+Baba Ganoush can be eaten with just about everything.
 From adding it to your Shawarma, to eating it with falafels.
 It can also be used in non-Middle Eastern food; spread some on your burger, hot dog or taco.

 Harissa is for those who like some heat with their meals.
 The main ingredient is red hot peppers.
 This dip is a common addition to a Mediterranean mezze plate.
 Although it hails from Tunisia, it has spread beyond its country and can be found in other cuisines.
 Add it to grilled fish and even rice.
+Some restaurants like Tahinis make their own version of Spicy Sauce (Habanero Sauce) which also has garlic, lemon & egg to give it more flavour.
+If you like a spicy sauce with a flavour, you definitely want to try the Habanero Sauce at Tahinis

 When it comes to versatile sauces, hummus takes the cup.
 It can be made light or thick, and eaten warm or cool.
-It also brings together the flavor of tahini, because tahini is sometimes used as an ingredient.
+It also brings together the flavor of tahini, because tahini is used as an ingredient.

 Like most of the dips and sauces, hummus doesn’t dictate the dishes you can eat it with.
 Eat hummus as a veggie dip, as a sauce with pasta, as a dip for chips and of course as a spread for your Shawarma.